Remapping a dataset#

 In this tutorial we will remap a dataset from the native ICON grid to HEALPix.
 The dataset used as an example is from the EERIE project and is available online.
-It consists of five 2d variables and covers 23 years with a 6 hour time step.
+It consists of five 2D variables and covers a period of 23 years, with a time step of six hours.

 import healpix as hp